Mercedes-AMG C43 driven

 What is it?

 The C63 and C63 S derivatives are well known.
 They sit at the top of the C-Class hierarchy as the most powerful and fastest versions of the family.
 The problem, in part, is that these cars have become so powerful and so expensive that they are now a bit too much for some buyers.
+This Mercedes-AMG C43 aims to restore the sleeper car persona to a performance C-Class.
+It has considerably less power (roughly 30 per cent) and costs 60 per cent less than a C63.
+Think of it as Mercedes’ answer to the Audi S4 or BMW 340i.

-Subdued appearance
+Subdued Appearance

-Bespoke touches at the front include an AMG radiator grille with twin louvres, side air curtains in the front bumper and an additional trim element on the front splitter, which is finished in silver chrome.
+Bespoke touches at the front include an AMG radiator grille with twin louvres.
+Side air curtains in the front bumper and an additional trim element on the front splitter is finished in silver chrome.
 From behind you can view four tailpipe finishers in high-gloss chrome, side air curtains and larger diffuser along with a spoiler lip on the boot lid.
+The C43 does not broadcast its performance credentials in the same manner as other AMG models.
+Badges aside, it’s not easy to differentiate this as a performance saloon over a cooking version C-Class with a few dress-up goodies.

+The Mercedes-AMG C43 isn’t a new model, however, it has been around for some time, but it has recently been revised, along with the rest of the C-Class range.
+You can read about the revisions by clicking here.
 Apart from the changes found elsewhere in the range, the C43’s twin-turbocharged V6 motor now boasts 287 kW of power (an increase of 17 kW).
 The power increase comes from the adoption of two new, larger turbochargers mounted closer to the engine.
 Peak torque remains unchanged at 520 N.m, which is available in a plateau from 2 500 to 5 000 r/min.

-Nine forward
+Nine Forward

 Power from the V6 is fed through a nine-speed torque converter automatic transmission.
 Features of the transmission are manual control via paddle shifters, multiple downshifts and rev-matching – cool!
 Oddly, there is no ‘Race Start’ launch control programme as with other AMG models.